Full reopening of schools from Monday 8 March

 What safety measures are in place at schools and colleges?

 The safety of children, young people and education staff is taken very seriously, with guidance for education settings based on the best medical advice from Public Health England.
-Locally, advice to schools and colleges includes regular review and recommendations for the Tower Hamlets public health team too.
+Locally, advice to schools and colleges includes regular review and recommendations from the Tower Hamlets public health team too.

 Evidence from the Public Health England-led Schools Infection Study continues to show that infection rates in schools mirror infection rates in the wider community, suggesting schools are not the main driver of infections.